tm3k/StonkBot/README.md

 elif i > 1:
                 trade_signal.append(''),

 # The idea behind the bot is as follows: In an uptrend on any asset, there will be dips, those dips sometimes mark an exact bottom when %b goes below 0(outside below bbands).
-This only works in an uptrend.
+This ONLY works in an uptrend.

 # If you want to use it to short you need to do the inverse.
 Only Sell when price goes above the bbands IN A DOWNTREND. (above 1 on %b)